Phisherman/BetterPHP/README.md

 # ButterPHP
-"Make PHP more smooth.
+"Makes PHP more smooth.
 And fat."